l-manoj/core-webapis/README.md

 On Windows nodes, these secrets are persisted to physical servers
 Peristed to C:\ProgamData\Docker\Secrets
 Once worker nodes no longer need the secret, they are instructed to flush them from memory
 Also, cannnot delete a secret in use

 Common Useful Commands
-docker secret create $name $file docker secret inspect $name docker service create --name svc1 --secret sec1 --replicas 2 ....
+docker secret create $name $file
+docker secret inspect $name
+docker service create --name svc1 --secret sec1 --replicas 2 ....

 ### Deploy with Stacks and Services
+Highest level of docker application hierarchy
+Stack file is a compose YAML file
+Stacks provide a declarative way of defining application state
+Stack file is defining the desired state of entire application in one place (version,services, newtworks and volumes)
+Refer to docs for syntax of compose files

+###### Topology-aware scheduling: Schedule based on node labels(like manager or worker etc)
+###### Health-aware scheduling: Only schedule to healthy nodes
+###### H/A Scheduling: Spread replicas across multiple nodes

+Common Useful Commands
-docker stack deploy
+docker stack deploy -c stackfile.yml $name docker stack ls docker stack ps $name docket stack services $name

 ### Enterprise Tooling
-Docker EE
+- Docker EE
-Universal Control Plane (UCP) UI
+- Universal Control Plane (UCP) UI
-Docker Trusted Registry (DTR)
+- Docker Trusted Registry (DTR)
-Role-Based Access Control (RBAC)
+- Role-Based Access Control (RBAC)
-Subject(Users or Teams) ++ Role(Actions) ++ Collections (pool of resources) ===> Grant
+- Subject(Users or Teams) ++ Role(Actions) ++ Collections (pool of resources) ===> Grant
-Image Scanning
+- Image Scanning